 State Project Improvement Grants

-The grant is available to projects at state owned facilities funded under the 2019 – 21 Capital Budget.
-State agencies and institutions with projects that can be redesigned to increase efficiency and environmental performance can apply for this grant to cover the increased costs.
+The grant was available to projects at state-owned facilities funded under the 2019 – 21 Capital Budget.
+State agencies and institutions with projects that can be redesigned to increase efficiency and environmental performance were encouraged to apply for this grant to cover the increased costs.

 Visit the Energy Efficiency and Solar Grants webpage and sign up for Updates to be added to the new EE&S email list.